How to File Taxes as an Affiliate Marketer

 Good record-keeping is essential for any business, including affiliate marketing.
 Maintain a separate bank account and credit card solely for your business transactions.
 This will make it easier to track your income and expenses when tax season arrives.

-Related Article: How to Approach Influencers for Affiliate Marketing
+Related Article: Where to Learn Affiliate Marketing

 2. Understand the Difference: Gross Income vs. Net Income